deciare/firefox-css/README.md

 Moves the tab close buttons to the left side of each tab.
 When the pointer hovers over a tab, the tab's favicon is replaced with a close button.

+When in vertical tab mode, no close button will be shown when the sidebar is visible but collapsed.

-Working as of Firefox 120.
+Working as of Firefox 131.

 ## sideberyMods.css